Stuffed eggplantServes 2

-For a meatless version, saute extra-firm tofu instead of chicken breast along with the vegetables.
-For another variation, add tarragon and lemon or Cajun spices to jazz up the eggplant stuffing.
+For a meatless version, saute extra-firm tofu instead of chicken and cook along with the vegetables.

 - 1 medium eggplant

 - 1 tablespoon olive oil

 - 6 ounces boneless, skinless chicken breast, cut into strips 1/2 inch wide and 2 inches long

 - 1/2 cup chopped red, green or yellow bell peppers